iamKunal/CoreTempCheck/README.md

 # CoreTempCheck
-A CPU Core Temperature Checker I made using bash.
+A CPU Core Temperature Checker made using bash.

 This basically uses the sensors command in repetition and provides the readings in a nice way.
 It also writes the output (for critical tempertatures) to temps.log.